Beariish/bolt/README.md

 ## Roadmap
 * 0.1.x - Bugfixing and stabilization, debugability *[we are here]*
+* 1. Focus on improving code quality, reducing duplication and some loving comments
+* * -
 * 0.2.x - Compile to bytecode and bytecode bundles
 * 0.3.x - Generics and arrow functions
 * 0.4.x - Fibres and coroutines